grzesiek-galezowski/tdd-ebook/manuscript/100_Analysis_In_TDD.md

 8. Implement behavior required from ValidateWith method in `LocationMessage` class for Age field
 9. Implement behavior required from ValidateWith method in `LocationMessage` class for Sender field

-Note that some items are already crossed out as done, while others remain pending and waiting to be addressed.
+Note that some items are already crossed off as done, while others remain pending and waiting to be addressed.
 All these items are what the article on Wikipedia calls "smaller parts" - a result of breaking a bigger topic.

 Ok, that's it for the discussion.
 Now that we are sure that TDD is about analysis, let's focus on the tools we can use to aid and inform it.
 You already saw both of them in this book, now we're going to have a closer look.